 ALL READ!
-The word 'kibitz' is pronounced sort of by compressing the words "kibbles and bits" together, taking the "kib" from kibbles, and the "bits" from bits.
-The word 'Laban' is pronouced "Lay-ban", like "Lay me down, the band is playing my jam and I gotta dance my lay down dance!
+The word 'kibitz' is pronounced by compressing the words "kibbles and bits" together, taking the "kib" from kibbles, and the "bits" from bits.
+Kib-bitz.
+Kibitz.
+The word 'Laban' is pronouced "Lay-ban", like "Lay me down, the band is playing my jam and I don't care what you think, homes, I gotta dance my lay down dance!
+Lay-ban.
+Laban.

-SO THEN: Kibbles and bits and bits and bits!
+ALL SING: Kibbles and bits and bits and bits!
 Meaty Bone is a barking good treat, bark if you like meat!
 Arf!
 Arf!

-We read this story tonight because the Jews are a hardy race of people who are pretty good at surviving whenever someone tries to kill them.
+We read this story tonight because the Jews are some folks who are just good enough at surviving whenever someone tries to kill them.
 And even now that the Jews live in relative plenty and security, they are not very interested in being killed again.
-This story is a reminder that indeed, everyone is out to get us, that a certain amount of paranoia is in a previously persecuted people's self interest.
+This story is a reminder that holy shit, everyone really is still out to get us.
+Do we currently even need this reminder?
+We tell the story anyway, for when we once again do not, and again take our safety for granted.

 There are those out there, Freud among them, who believed Passover was a metaphor for reaffirming the Jewish tradition and explaining a time in history in which many people converted to Judaism.
 In this interpretation, the ten plagues represent the pagan gods of the Egyptians, the Jews were never really slaves (except in a metaphorical way, to said pagan gods), and Moses was an Egyptian.
-If a scholar was to roll a dip, slizz on some sizzurp, and try to puzzle out this metaphor, through the dense fog in his or her brain it might sound a little like this:
+If a scholar was to try to puzzle out this metaphor through cultural appropriation, they might roll a dip, slizz on some sizzurp, and then stop, because they'd realize in that moment that playing cultural appropriation for laughs is cheap, and those laughs are microaggressions.
+But then they'd be like 'but man, I'm so fucked up, what can I do now?'
+And they would not know what they could do now.